nooblk-98/itsnooblk-blog/src/content/posts/cloudflare-pages-react/index.md

 category: 'Github'
 ---

-## 📁 Step 1: Clone the Template Repository
+## 📁 Step 1: Clone the Template Repository Locally

 :::note
 I'm using a demo repository for this project called [`fuwari-blog`](https://github.com/saicaca/fuwari)